Tonka12345/re-GeLaCo/README.md

 └── visualization/                  # Pareto-front plotting (post-processing, local)
     ├── plot_pareto.py              # parses milestone XML → PNG
     ├── requirements.txt            # just matplotlib
-    └── pareto_5h.png               # rendered front from the 5h run
+    ├── pareto_4000.png             # rendered front from the 5h run (4,000 evals)
+    ├── pareto_full.png             # rendered front from the full run (~10,300 evals)
+    └── pareto_compare.png          # overlay of both fronts on one figure
 ```

 ### What each Python module does